How We Build One of the Largest B2B E-commerce Platforms in the World

 In determining the optimal set of technologies, we considered the following:

-• The popularity and prospects of the technology.
+• The popularity and future prospects of the technology.

 • Speed and performance of the solution.